grongierisc/formation-template/README.md

 Double clicking on the operation will enable us to activate it.
 After that, by selecting the operation and going in the [Actions] tabs in the right sidebar menu, we should be able to test the operation (if not see the production creation part to activate testings / you may need to start the production if stopped).

 By doing so, we will send the operation a message of the type we declared earlier.
 If all goes well, showing the visual trace will enable us to see what happened between the processes, services and operations. <br>Here, we can see the message being sent to the operation by the process, and the operation sending back a response (that is just an empty string).

-For IrisOperation you must first access Iris database system and copy/paste WIP `misc/init.iris.sql` to create the table we will be using.
 You should get a result like this :
 ![IrisOperation](https://github.com/LucasEnard/formation-template/blob/python/misc/img/PythonIrisOperationTest.png)

+WIP talk about iris.script and autoimport<br>
+For IrisOperation you must first access Iris database system and copy/paste `misc/init.iris.sql` to create the table we will be using.

 For FileOperation it is to be noted that you must fill the %settings available on the Management Portal as follow ( and you can add in the settings the `filename` if you have followed the `filename` note from [7.3.](#73-creating-our-operations) ) :
 ![Settings for FileOperation](https://github.com/LucasEnard/formation-template/blob/python/misc/img/SettingsFileOperation.png)